 Program Description: School Improvement Grants (SIG) are used to improve student achievement in Title I LEAs.
-As States compete for the funds, school districts (LEAs) must identify the schools they want to transform, and then determine which of the four following models is most appropriate.
-If a school has begun implementation of one of these four models or components of one of these models within the last two years, it may apply to use SIG funds to continue to implement the full model.
+School districts (LEAs) must identify the schools they want to transform, and then determine which of the four models (Turnaround, Restart, Transformation or School Closure) is most appropriate.

-Once an SEA has an approved application, an LEA that wishes to receive a School Improvement Grant must submit an application to its SEA identifying which Tier I, Tier II, and Tier III schools it commits to serve and how it will use school improvement funds in its Tier I and Tier II schools to implement one of the following four school intervention models intended to improve the management and effectiveness of these schools:
+Once an SEA has an approved application, an LEA that wishes to receive a School Improvement Grant must submit an application to its SEA identifying which Priority schools it commits to serve and how it will use school improvement funds in its Priority schools to implement one of the following four school intervention models intended to improve the management and effectiveness of these schools:

 Turnaround model, which includes, among other actions, replacing the principal and rehiring no more than 50 percent of the school’s staff, adopting a new governance structure, and implementing an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with a State’s academic standards.

 Restart model, in which an LEA converts the school or closes and reopens it under the management of a charter school operator, a charter management organization (CMO), or an education management organization (EMO) that has been selected through a rigorous review process.